schnoellm/wristify-javascript-sample/README.md

 ## How to use
 Use curl to interact with the sample implementation.
 The Wristify Garmin Widget performs the same requests.
+Use either `localhost` or the temporary url of your `glitch.me` instance.

 **List available endpoints**
 - Use curl to list the available endpoints